-- Program Objectives and Timeline: The applicant should include objectives to accomplish its goals.
+• Program Objectives and Timeline: The applicant should include objectives to accomplish its goals.
 Objectives are specific, measurable actions to reach the project's desired results.
+The included timelines should be clearly linked to the goal: to increase awareness of the Public Safety Officers' Benefits Program and assist families of fallen and catastrophically injured public safety officers with filing their claims.

-The included timelines should be clearly linked to the goal. - Deliverables and Timeline: Project deliverables refer to outputs-tangible (for example, a report or a website) or intangible (for example, greater feelings of safety reported by the community)-that are documented and submitted within the scope of a project.
+• Deliverables and Timeline: Project deliverables refer to outputs-tangible (for example, a report or a website) or intangible (for example, greater feelings of safety reported by the community)-that are documented and submitted within the scope of a project.
 Deliverables include timelines.